graphql-python/gql/docs/usage/subscriptions.rst

         async with client as session:

             # Then get the results using 'async for'
-            async for result in client.subscribe(query):
+            async for result in session.subscribe(query):
                 print (result)